 I am a Computer Science Ph.D. candidate at Stanford University, advised by Professor Christos Kozyrakis.
 I have broad interests in computer systems and architecture.
 The way how hardware, software, and data interact with each other appeals to me the most.
-My recent research focuses on building a machine learning serving system that enables ease-of-use and high efficiency.
+My recent research focuses on efficient management of emerging new workloads in heterogeneous datacenters.
 I am a member of the MAST research group and the Platform Lab at Stanford.

 I earned my M.S. in Computer Science at Stanford University in 2019.
 Prior to joining Stanford, I received my Bachelor of Science from School of EECS at Peking University in 2017.
 I graduated summa cum laude in Computer Science and Technology.
 I was a member of Center for Energy-efficient Computing and Applications (CECA) .

 I am currently working on DBOS, where we propose a radically new cluster-OS design based on data-centric architecture: all operating system state should be represented uniformly as database tables, and operations on this state should be made via queries from otherwise stateless tasks.
 This design makes it easy to scale and evolve the OS without whole-system refactoring.

 I have built INFaaS: an INFerence-as-a-Service platform that makes ML inference accessible and easy-to-use by abstracting resource management and model selection.
 By leveraging heterogeneous compute resources and efficient sharing, INFaaS achieves high throughput and low SLO violations while minimizing cost.

 Thanks to the First-Year Rotation Program, I was honored to have worked with two amazing groups during 2017-2018.

 Winter Rotation (Advisor: Prof. John Ousterhout )

 Arachne: Towards Core-Aware Scheduling.
 We are building a low-latency user-level thread library.